 Two accounts of battles with binge eating

 1. Isabel's story

 Since leaving high school, Isabel had desperately wanted to lose weight.
 She had a troubled youth, often turning to food as a means to cope.

 College turned out to be even more demanding.
 By age 23, she had gone from a 'chubby' 150 lbs right up to 190 lbs.

 After completing her studies, she finally consulted a Fitness Trainer.
-Since the fitness industry sells all kinds of transformation dreams, Isabel chose an agressive weight loss plan.
+Since the fitness industry sells all kinds of transformation dreams, Isabel chose an aggressive weight loss plan.
 Along with a tough exercise regimen, her trainer prescribed a strict low-carb 'diet.'